 The evening’s drink selection was a series of hits and misses for me personally.
 I’m sure it all matched the food well, it just didn’t pair so well with my palate always (and I’m sure I could have done a better job at communicating just that).
 Thus, when we heard popping sounds from our neighboring table, we intervened promptly and ordered a bottle of Cava!
 The final drink, however, was a match made in heaven with the caramel desserts, and highly appreciated by everyone around the table.
 Plus, who doesn’t like some espuma action tableside?
 I still haven’t given up on scoring one of the 10 seats in the bar of Bon Lío for a more quiet night with fewer servings.
 So, watch out – I’ll be back.

-What’s the best motherf*cking gastro bar you know?
+What’s the f*cking greatest gastro bar you know?
 Drop a line in the comments below.